On logarithmic double phase problems: Musielak-Orlicz spaces and preliminaries

 Furthermore, if $\ph$ is a generalized convex $\Phi$-function, both spaces are Banach spaces; if $\ph$ satisfies \textnormal{(aDec)}, then they are separable; and if $\ph$ satisfies \textnormal{(aInc)} and \textnormal{(aDec)} they possess an equivalent, uniformly convex norm, hence they are reflexive. \end{proposition}

-The following statement cannot be found explicitly written in the book by Harjulehto-H\"ast\"o \cite{Harjulehto-Hasto-2019}.
+The following statement cannot be found explicitly written in the book by Harjulehto--H\"ast\"o \cite{Harjulehto-Hasto-2019}.
 However, due to the form of $\varrho_{k,\ph} (\cdot)$ and $\|\cdot\|_{k,\ph}$, one can repeat step by step the arguments of the proof of Lemma 3.2.9 of this same book to obtain it.

-\begin{proposition} Let $\ph \colon A \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function that satisfies \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$, with $1 \leq p \leq q < \infty$.
+\begin{proposition} Let $\ph \colon \Omega \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function that satisfies \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$, with $1 \leq p \leq q < \infty$.
 Then

 for all $u \in W^{k,\ph} (\Omega)$, where $a$ is the maximum of the constants of \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$. \end{proposition}